 6. Find what works for you

-There are many different learning styles out there, so it is important to discover what works best for you so you are able to retain the most information.
+There are many different learning styles out there, so it's important to discover what works best for you so you are able to retain the most information.
 Some learn best from visual cues, so in this instance mind maps and diagrams will help you to learn best.
 For verbal learners using cue cards and speech will assist your learning.

 7. Repeat, repeat, repeat

-If you were to just glance at your notes one time then this information will not sink in.
+If you were just glance at your notes one time then this information will not sink in.
 However if you run through them over and over again then you will start absorbing this information.
-While it might seem like quite a laborious task it is known to be one of the most effective methods of learning.
+While it may seem like quite a laborious task it is known to be one of the most effective methods of learning.
 The best way to do this is to read through your notes, repeat them in your head and then write down all that you can remember.
 If you do this numerous times you will notice that you are able to retain more and more of the information.

 8. Reward Yourself

 For all your efforts you deserve a reward!
-So make sure you take at least one or two days off per week to unwind and do something that you enjoy doing.
-After the exam period is over make sure you take time to yourself with no studying and no revision so that you can relax after this busy time.
+So make sure you take at least one or two days off a week to unwind and do something that you enjoy doing.
+After the exam period is about make sure you take time to yourself with no studying and no revision so that you can relax after this busy time.
 At least until the next round of exams takes place!

 9. Use friends and family

-While the exam period can be a stressful time, it is important to remember that all you can do is your very best and if you feel as though you have given it your all then you shouldn't be too hard on yourself.
+While the exam period can be a stressful time, it is important to remember that all you can do is your very best and if you feel as though you have given it all then you shouldn't be too hard on yourself.
 Remain positive and believe in yourself.

-- SimpleMind+ allows you to create mindmaps for all your subjects.
+- SimpleMind + allows you to create mind maps for all your subjects.

-- StudyBlue is a resource that has thousands of ready made flashcards, notes and study guides.
+- StudyBlue is a resource that has thousands of ready-made flashcards, notes and study guides.

-Do you have any helpful Revision Tips?
+Do you have any helpful Revision Tips ?
 We would love to hear them in the comments section below!

 Tips for Cleaning a Gas Hob in a Convenient Manner